 “Strangely, I wake up much earlier whenever I‘m away from home.
 I always feel inspired after a productive trip and think that I’m going to be a ‘new me’ when I get home and wake up every day at the crack of dawn, but I inevitably go back to my old ways within a week.” — Jing Wei, Illustrator

-Here are tips to consider when travelling and staying in a different environment
+Here are tips to consider when traveling and staying in a different environment

 Working out of a hotel room can make you more productive

-This is especially true if you’re travelling alone, because when you work from a hotel room you eliminate all your at-home distractions.
-Andy Hayes, a premium tea seller, notes: “I find hotels to be a great place for quiet, mindful morning moments, as there is no temptation to clean out the refrigerator or reorganise my desk.”
+This is especially true if you’re traveling alone, because when you work from a hotel room you eliminate all your at-home distractions.
+Andy Hayes, a premium tea seller, notes: “I find hotels to be a great place for quiet, mindful morning moments, as there is no temptation to clean out the refrigerator or reorganize my desk.”

-If you want to add some familiarity to your morning routine in a hotel room without providing too much of a distraction, consider travelling with an electric kettle or blender so you can make your favourite drink without having to leave your room.
+If you want to add some familiarity to your morning routine in a hotel room without providing too much of a distraction, consider traveling with an electric kettle or blender so you can make your favorite drink without having to leave your room.

 Do some smart scheduling ahead of time